-Therefore, congruent with my demand for a democratic election, I hope that the Congress of the Union will decide on the electoral reforms that are appropriate, always based on the consensus that the parties have been building within the framework of the Agreement for Peace, Justice and Democracy, signed on January 27.
+Therefore, congruent with my demand for a democratic election, I hope that the Congress of the Union will decide on the appropriate electoral reforms, always based on the consensus that the parties have been building within the framework of the Agreement for Peace, Justice, and Democracy, signed on January 27.

 The choice is of society and therefore can not be a closed matter.
 Its transparency requires the participation of observers and does not exclude that it can be given the broadest testimony, both by our citizens and international visitors.
 In no way do we have to look with fear at those who wish to know the nature of our democratic processes.